Vaccines are free. Immigration status and insurance are not required.

 See the public health testing webpage ph.lacounty.gov/covidtests to learn more about COVID-19 tests.

 Yes.
 You should still get vaccinated even if you already had COVID-19.
-We don’t know yet how long you are protected after you have had COVID-19.
-Getting vaccinated will boost your immunity for better and longer protection against COVID-19.
+You are at high risk of getting infected again with Omicron.
+Natural immunity alone does not protect well against Omicron.
+Getting vaccinated provides the best protection.
+It will boost your immunity for better and longer protection against COVID-19.

 It is safe to get the vaccine after getting COVID-19, but you should wait until after your isolation period is over.
 This is so that you don’t infect healthcare workers and others when you go to get vaccinated.
 If you have had monoclonal antibody treatment for COVID-19 infection, you should wait for 90 days before getting a COVID-19 vaccine.

 Children who get infected can spread the virus to others even if they don’t feel sick.
 Getting vaccinated helps to protect friends and families, as well as the larger community.
 This includes protecting people with weak immune systems and children under 5, who can’t be vaccinated yet.

-Once your child is fully vaccinated, they will be less likely to get infected if they visit with friends, play sports, travel to see family, and return to school.
+Once your child is fully vaccinated, they will be less likely to get sick if they visit with friends, play sports, travel to see family, and return to school.
 They won’t need to quarantine if a friend, family member, teacher or teammate gets COVID-19.

 For more information see COVID-19 FAQs for Parents on the VaccinateLACounty.com webpage.